What happens if North Korea tests a hydrogen bomb over the Pacific?

 The blast would likely destroy or contaminate fish and marine life, leaving a series of incalculable knock-on effects.

-The world hasn't dealt with an atmospheric test since 1980, when China detonated a weapon over Lop Nur, in the country's north-west, according to the Stockholm International Peace Research Institute.
+The world hasn't dealt with an atmospheric test since 1980, when China detonated a weapon over Lop Nur, in the country's northwest, according to the Stockholm International Peace Research Institute.

 Of more than 2,000 tests that have been conducted since the advent of nuclear weapons, more than 100 were detonated in remote locations in the Pacific, according to the CTBTO.